What Does it Mean to Study Computer Forensics?

 Degree programs in computer forensics often stress the importance of this legal and computer knowledge.
 Courses in business and criminal law are common, in addition to courses on computer systems and programs.
 Those programs that require general education courses usually stress technical writing, algebra, and public speaking.
 Each of these courses can help the computer forensics professional in his or her daily work, especially since part of the job involves testifying in criminal investigations.

 Most computer forensics degree programs require students to complete internships with local professionals, bureaus, or agencies.
-These internships provide the students with hands-on experience in real world situations.
-This personal training can be invaluable to computer forensics majors when seeking an entry-level position after graduation.
-Interns also enjoy the benefits of making connections in their industry sooner than other students.
-Internships range from several weeks in length to over a year.
-Requirements vary with the degree programs.
+The experience gained from these internships can be invaluable to computer forensics majors who are seeking an entry-level position after graduation.
+Interns also have the opportunity to start making connections in their industry, the importance of which cannot be overstated.
+Internships can range in length from several weeks to over a year.
+Requirements often vary with the degree programs.

 Computer forensics is expected to continue to expand rapidly.
 As the number of computers in homes and businesses grows, so will the need for computer forensics professionals.
 Eventually, the FBI expects nearly fifty percent of its cases to require a computer forensics professional.
 Law enforcement agencies, prosecutor's offices, and large corporations are expected to hire more computer forensics professionals in coming years to handle their increasing investigative needs.

 Degree Programs in Computer Forensics

 In the past, computer forensics programs were largely certificate programs designed for law enforcement and computer security professionals.
 In the last five years, degree programs in computer forensics have expanded to include associate degrees, bachelor's, and master's degrees for both the working professional and the traditional undergraduate student.
 Students can choose which of these law enforcement & technology degree programs best suits their needs and lifestyle.

 For students seeking their education online, computer forensics offers some terrific opportunities.
 Today, many colleges and universities offer online degree and certification programs in computer.
 Since most of the work involves mastering computer-based tools, instructors can review student work using innovating screen capture tools.
 Other programs offer students the chance to review new technology up close during short residency programs.